If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - Manzanas come Juan.

-These patterns can be correct, but they are not the best place to start.
+These structures can be correct, but they are not the best place to begin.

 That means: